Same-sex marriage now allowed in most populous Kansas county

-KANSAS CITY Kan.
-(Reuters) - The Kansas Supreme Court said on Tuesday the state’s most populous county could issue marriage licenses to same-sex couples and left it to the federal courts to determine whether a Kansas ban on gay marriage violates the U.S. Constitution.
+KANSAS CITY, Kan., Nov 18 (Reuters) - The Kansas Supreme Court said on Tuesday the state’s most populous county could issue marriage licenses to same-sex couples and left it to the federal courts to determine whether a Kansas ban on gay marriage violates the U.S. Constitution.

 The court did not address whether same-sex marriage should be allowed in all Kansas counties following a federal judge’s ruling on Nov.
 4 that clerks in Sedgwick and Douglas counties must issue marriage licenses to gay couples.